Up to 60% off sofas & mattresses — limited‑time deals.

 • Keep your foundation and frame rigid; spring builds feel less stable on flexy slats.

-• If you share the bed and motion wakes you, use separate blankets and keep a little spacing between sleep zones.
+• If motion wakes you, use separate blankets and leave a little spacing between sleep zones.

-• For hot nights, use breathable bedding first; it often changes the perceived temperature more than people expect.
+• For hot nights, start with breathable bedding—often it changes perceived temperature more than people expect.

 FAQs

-What mattress here works best for couples who use the edge?
+Which mattress is best for couples who use the edge a lot?

-VW Pillow Top - Medium felt the most stable for edge-sharing and sit-on-the-side routines.
+In our edge-sharing and sit tests, VW Pillow Top - Medium felt the most stable at the perimeter.

 Which is the most budget-focused option?